llimllib/obsidian-archive/programming/advent of code/2023 problem log.md

     return (newbeams, points)
 ```

-The meat of the execution takes place inside `update_beam`, which I memoized for speed:
+The meat of the execution takes place inside `update_beam`, which I memoized for speed.

+I particularly wanted to use the `match` statement today, it seemed like a good fit for the problem and I haven't tried it out very much.

 ```python
 cache = {}